 Dota 2 is one of the most popular esports around and as such, players have received a staggering amount of money from competing in various tournaments over the years.
 Here’s a look at the top 20 highest-earning Dota 2 players of all time.

-Dota 2’s annual world championship, The International, has boasted a multi-million prize pool for years, but TI9 in Shanghai featured the largest prize pool not only for a Dota event, but for any esports tournament – $34,330,068, topping the $30 million that Epic Games offered for the Fortnite World Cup in the same year and exceeding The International’s previous record by nearly $9 million.
+Dota 2’s annual world championship, The International, has boasted a multi-million prize pool for years, but TI10 featured the largest prize pool not only for a Dota event, but for any esports tournament – $40,018,400, topping the $30 million that Epic Games offered for the Fortnite World Cup and exceeding The International’s previous record by nearly $6 million.

 It follows, then, that the players who win these events are the highest-earning players in all of esports.

 In fact, the top five highest-earning Dota 2 players – Johan ‘N0tail’ Sundstein, Jesse ‘JerAx‘ Vainikka, Anathan ‘ana’ Pham, Sébastien ‘Ceb’ Debs, and Topias ‘Topson’ Taavitsainen – are all OG players.

-Of course it helps that OG were able to win back-to-back championships at the International 8 and 9, which had the largest prize pools in Dota history.
+Of course it helps that OG were able to win back-to-back championships at the International 8 and 9, which had the largest prize pools in Dota at the time.

 With the historic back-to-back wins locked up, this OG team has cemented themselves at the top of the earnings list for Dota 2 players, pushing Team Liquid completely out of the top five.

-Liquid’s roster of Kuro ‘KuroKy’ Takhasomi, Amer ‘Miracle-‘ Al-Barkawi, Ivan ‘MinD_ContRoL’ Ivanov, Lasse ‘MATUMBAMAN’ Urpalainen, and Maroun ‘GH’ Merhej all managed to crack into the top 10 on the back of their win at the International 2017 – but it’s OG who are clearly the top dogs now.
+Liquid’s roster of Kuro ‘KuroKy’ Takhasomi, Amer ‘Miracle-‘ Al-Barkawi, Ivan ‘MinD_ContRoL’ Ivanov, Lasse ‘MATUMBAMAN’ Urpalainen, and Maroun ‘GH’ Merhej all managed to push higher up the rankings on the back of their win at the International 2017 – but it’s OG who are clearly the top dogs.